 Wisconsin Core Competencies for Family Support Professionals

-This 2018 publication outlines the types of knowledge, skills and attitudes that support and advance professional development and growth of parent educators, family resource providers and supervisors.
-The Core Competencies aim to reach two professional levels: Direct Service Providers and Supervisors / Managers
+This 2022 publication outlines the types of knowledge, skills, and attitudes that support and advance the professional development and growth of parent educators, family resource providers, and supervisors.
+The Core Competencies aim to reach two professional levels: Direct Service Providers and Supervisors /Leadership

 Parenting Needs during the COVID 19 Pandemic

 Between September - November 2020, parents and caregivers were surveyed to explore how they were affected and how they had coped during the first six to seven months of the pandemic